-The student group regularly meets on a weekly basis and also confers with at least one advisor once a week.
+The student group meets weekly and with at least one advisor on a weekly basis.
 In addition, the team maintains active communication and consistent documentation through web interfaces such as Slack and Confluence.

-It is anticipated that all 14 members and 2 advisors will attend integration and testing at the CSBF in 2018.
-The same 16 individuals are expected to participate in flight operations at Ft.
-Sumner in 2018.
+It is anticipated that roughly 11 members and 2 advisors will attend integration and testing at the CSBF in 2019.
+The same 13 individuals are expected to participate in flight operations at Ft.
+Sumner in 2019.